♥ Expert Guide by a Kashmir-based Local Explorer

 Just a few kilometers down from the temple ruins lies the Mattan Temple, famous for its sacred fish-filled spring.
 Pilgrims and tourists alike visit this holy site to offer prayers and watch the large schools of fish swimming in the crystal-clear mountain water.

-- 🚗 Accessibility: Very easy to reach by car.
-It is located on the road leading toward Pahalgam.
+🚗 Accessibility: Very easy to reach by car.
+It is conveniently located on the main road leading toward Pahalgam.

-- 👟 Travel Tip: Visit early in the morning or during the "Golden Hour" (before sunset) for the best photography lighting!
+👟 Travel Tip: Visit early in the morning or during the "Golden Hour" (just before sunset) for the best photography lighting and minimal crowds.